Zawaddie/100-Days-Of-Python-Code/Day6/learn_06.md

                  print("else")

 # challenge_06:
-Grade Classifier
-Write a Python program that prompts the user to enter a numerical grade between 0 and 100, and then prints the corresponding letter grade based on the following grading scale:
+Write a Python program that prompts the user to enter a numerical grade between 0 and 100, and then prints the corresponding congraturatory message based on the following grading scale:

-                90 and above: A
+                90 and above: good job ( >=95 excellent )
-                80 to 89: B
+                80 to 89: well done
-                70 to 79: C
+                70 to 79: keep it up
-                60 to 69: D
+                60 to 69: average
-                Below 60: F
+                Below 60: needs improvement
-Your program should validate the input to ensure it is within the valid range (0 to 100) and handle any invalid input appropriately.